Reds OF Duvall trying to build on 2016 season

 It was Duvall's first full year in the outfield, so the defensive recognition was particularly satisfying.

-''I put a lot of emphasis on my defense, so it was gratifying for that to kind of pay off,'' he said before the Reds' first exhibition game against the Giants on Friday.
+''I put a lot of emphasis on my defense, so it was gratifying for that to kind of pay off,'' he said.

 An 11th-round pick in the 2010 amateur draft, Duvall broke into the majors with San Francisco in 2014.
 He homered off Mike Leake for his first hit in his first major league game against Cincinnati.